sophiecchen/personal-website/work/hack-the-box-walkthroughs/academy/linux-fundamentals.md

 ### Filter Contents

+INstead of using `nano` or `vim` to read a file, we can use pagers such as `more` and `less`.
 Pagers allow us to scroll through the file in an interactive view.
-Use `q`to quit the pager.
+We can press `q` to quit the pager.

+`more <file>` opens in a file in a pager and leaves the file contents in the terminal after we quit the pager. `less <file>`

 ```Shell
 more /etc/passwd    # leaves output in terminal after quitting